 Unpaid wages: There are many circumstances under which employees are not properly paid wages that are due to them.
 In some cases, employers may not pay the appropriate minimum wage.
 Sometimes, employees don't receive pay for overtime hours worked or end up not receiving their final paycheck after they have quit their job or have been terminated.
 If you believe your employer has shortchanged your wages or has failed to pay wages that are due, our wage and hour attorneys can help you.

 San Luis Obispo Employment Lawyers Can Help

 The experienced San Luis Obispo employment lawyers at Kingsley and Kingsley know and understand the gravity of your situation and the stress you may be experiencing during this challenging time.
 We work diligently to collect and compile the necessary evidence and documentation that will put you in a position to be successful.
-If you believe you have been wronged or mistreated at the workplace, call us today at 888-209-8927 for a free, initial consultation.
+Using an employment lawyer can help you in a number of ways.
+If you believe you have been wronged or mistreated at the workplace, call us today at (818) 990-8300 for a free, initial consultation.
 We will fight for your rights every step of the way.